TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/4-and-action.rst

         return $content;
     }

-In the first line a repository is instantiated, which "contains" all blogs.
-How they are saved and managed, is not of interest at this point of our journey.
-All files, which are defined in the repository-classes, are located in the folder :file:`EXT:blog_example/Classes/Domain/Repository/`.
-This you can also derive directly from the Name :php:`\MyVendor\BlogExample\Domain\Repository\BlogRepository`.
-This naming scheme is a big advantage by the way, if you search a particular class file.
-The name :php:`BlogRepository` results from the name of the class, whose instances are managed by the repository, namely by adding :php:`Repository`.
+In the first line a repository is instantiated which "contains" all blogs.
+How they are saved and managed is not of interest at this point of our journey.
+All files containing repository-classes are located in the folder :file:`EXT:blog_example/Classes/Domain/Repository/`.
+This location can be derived from the Name :php:`\MyVendor\BlogExample\Domain\Repository\BlogRepository`.
+The naming scheme is a big advantage by the way, if you search a particular class file.
+The name :php:`BlogRepository` itself comes from the name of the class whose instances are managed by this repository.
+It adds:php:`Repository` to its name.
 A repository can only manage one single class at a time.
 The second line retrieves all available blogs by `findAll()`.